suryadanny/ChatSpace/README.md

-# A Real Time Chat System POC implementation based on - Building a real time chat system from System Design by ALEX WU
+# A Real Time Chat System POC implementation based on the chapter - Building a real time chat system from System Design by ALEX WU

 ## Overview
 This project is a web application built using Golang, featuring the [Gochi](https://github.com/go-chi/chi) router for handling HTTP requests, [Gorilla WebSocket](https://github.com/gorilla/websocket) for real-time communication, [Cassandra](https://cassandra.apache.org/) as the primary database, and [Redis](https://redis.io/) for caching and session management.